VladRodionov/mcdc/README.md

 ### What to Expect from MC/DC

-MC/DC integrates this idea directly into the caching layer, so you can expect:
+MC/DC integrates managed compression idea directly into the caching layer, so you can expect:
 - up to 1.5x – 2.0x memory savings on typical web-scale datasets
 - Reasonably moderate CPU overhead thanks to the use of Zstandard’s dictionary mode and adaptive training heuristics
 - Automatic adaptation — as your workload evolves, MC/DC retrains dictionaries and updates them without downtime